deezus-repo/readchan-communications/README.md

-# Repo for ReadChan communications.
+# Repo for Read Chan communications.